Product Plan

 The product launch process involves various tasks, which are divided into respective subtasks.
 The timeline of the subtasks varies, and you need to include only the fully completed subtasks in your launch management.

 This way, you can avoid over-cluttering your launch checklist, as there can be different deliverables from different stakeholders and teams to manage.
+Double-check encryption protocols, user authentication, and access controls before your software’s first launch for a secure Software Security First Launch Checklist.
 It also provides ownership and discernment to the person responsible for the task completion in determining the necessary and sufficient deliverables for product success.

 4. Create Categories Of Your Launch Into A Playbook